 - As we cover a topic in class, work practice exercises in the book and the related online problems.
-Starting early gives you time to review, learn, and earn full credit. - > Read textbook sections matching class discussions to find additional explanations and example problems. - Ask questions in class, by e-mail, or in person.
-Remember, if you don't understand something, others probably don't either. - > Plan to spend time at the Chemistry Peer Learning sessions where you can work with others or get help from a chemistry tutor. - Find a group of other students to study with so you can help each other. - > Take advantage of Dr. Miller's office hours, review sessions, or connect electronically. - > Use extra help available in D2L that might help you understand difficult material. - ➤ Review specific Course Objectives available in D2L to check that you are comfortable with all the concepts for each test. - Review returned exams and correct any mistakes to make sure you learn all the concepts for future use.
-Early skills are used extensively for later work. - > Print out and read lab instructions in time to complete the online pre-lab questions before coming to lab. - Record lab notes and data directly into your notebook, label all information clearly, and complete all post-lab questions and a summary.
+Starting early gives you time to review, learn, and earn full credit. - Read/review reference materials corresponding to class content to find additional explanations and example problems.
+Use supporting materials in Aktiv or D2L to help guide your learning. - Ask questions in class, by e-mail, or in person.
+Remember, if you don't understand something, others probably don't either. - ➤ Plan to spend time at the Chemistry Peer Learning sessions where you can work with others or get help from a chemistry tutor. - Find a group of other students to study with so you can help each other. - > Take advantage of Dr. Miller's office hours, review sessions, or connect electronically. - ➤ Review specific Course Objectives available in D2L to check that you are comfortable with all the concepts for each test. - Review returned exams and correct any mistakes to make sure you learn all the concepts for future use.
+Early skills are used extensively for later work. - Review lab instructions online and complete the online pre-lab questions before coming to lab.
+Make a habit of doing this each week at a time well before lab begins. - ➤ Record lab notes and data directly into your notebook, label all information clearly, and complete all post-lab questions before submitting your work.